 Use of dry chemical agent

 Use of a single nozzle to protect multiple appliances

 Use of a single nozzle to protect a combination griddle/range

 To date, no dry chemical system has been listed under UL 300.
-However, existing dry chemical systems (separate from the system protecting the cooking appliance) may still be used for plenum and duct protection.
-UL 300 requires that multiple appliances be covered individually unless a specific listing is in the manufacturer’s design, installation, and maintenance manual and the manufacturer must specifically test this arrangement under the UL 300 test standard.
+However, existing dry chemical systems (separate from the system protecting the cooking appliance), may still be used for plenum and duct protection.
+UL 300 requires that multiple appliances be covered individually, unless a specific listing is in the manufacturer’s design, installation, and maintenance manual.
+Additionally, the manufacturer must specifically test this arrangement under the UL 300 test standard.

 *All new restaurant fire protection systems manufactured after the above effective dates must comply with UL 300 to qualify for a UL Listing.
 Those systems, which receive the UL listing, are published in UL’s annual Fire Protection Equipment Directory.